mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

     fn(sim::Simulation, trialnum::Int, ntimesteps::Int, tup::Tuple)

 where `tup` is a tuple of scenario arguments representing one element in the cross-product of all scenario value vectors.
-In situations in which you want the MCS loop to run only some of the models, the remainder of the runs can be handled using a `pre_trial_func` or `post_trial_func`.
+In situations in which you want the simulation loop to run only some of the models, the remainder of the runs can be handled using a `pre_trial_func` or `post_trial_func`.